-The ethical codes of the American Psychological Association and the National Association of Social Workers, the laws of the State of North Carolina, and federal privacy regulations guide the policies of the UNC Charlotte CAPS.
+The ethical codes of the American Psychological Association and the National Association of Social Workers, the laws of the State of North Carolina, and federal privacy regulations guide CAPS policies.
 This means that the information you share with your counselor is confidential.
 University officials, teachers, parents, law enforcement officials, potential employers, and others have no access to any of your records without your written permission.
 The only exceptions to this rule of confidentiality are the following:

 - If you are clearly likely to do physical harm to yourself or another person in the near future, it is your counselor's duty to take steps to protect your safety and the safety of others.